jrmhx/mqtt/README.md

 - Gradle 8.5 or higher
 - A MQTT broker that can run on your local machine (like Eclipse Mosquitto)

-**You don't really need to install everything above manually as some heavy lifting environment config can be done by Gradle Wrapper and Plugin.
+**You don't really need to install everything above manually as some heavy lifting can be done by Gradle Wrapper and Plugin.
 Please read the NOTE below:**

 **NOTE:**